Breastfeeding Awareness Week

 Tracey Sullivan Pharmacy Features Writer

-Breastfeeding Awareness Week runs from the 1st to the 7th of August this year.
+Breastfeeding Awareness Week runs from the 1st to the 7th of August every year.
 It is part of an annual global event that celebrates breast-feeding and aims to raise awareness of the positive health and wellbeing outcomes for both mothers and their babies, as well as emphasising the importance of supporting mothers to breastfeed for as long as they wish to.
 The awareness week has a different focus each year.
-For 2019, this focus is on supporting women to combine working with breastfeeding.
+For 2024, this focus is on on survival, health and wellbeing.
+In this article we look at supporting women to combine working with breastfeeding.

 The benefits of breastfeeding for both mothers and their babies is well known.
 It gives a baby the best start in life and breastmilk is the perfect food for the baby, giving it all the necessary nutritional requirements for the first six months of life.
 Breastfeeding not only helps a baby feel safe and secure, but improves their immunity, helping to protect against colds, allergies, infections and SIDS.
 Breastfeeding is associated with decreased infant mortality rates and hospitalisations, and a decreased risk of chronic disease.
 Mothers who breastfeed benefit from the feeling of closeness with their baby, and the chance to rest while feeding.
 Breastfeeding saves time and is free.
 It can decrease the risk of some cancers, and bone disease and can help the mother return to her pre-pregnancy weight.